Western Roman Empire: Constantinian dynasty (309–363)

-Constans was proclaimed emperor of Italy and Africa in 337, after the death of Constantine I. After Constantine II was killed in 340, while attempting to invade Constans' territory in Italy, Constans took control of the entire Western Empire.
+Constans was given the Praetorian prefecture of Italy and Africa on the death of Constantine I. After Constantine II was killed in 340, while attempting to invade Constans' territory in Italy, Constans took control of the entire Western Empire.
 Constans was contemptuous of his army, who as a result proclaimed Magnentius as emperor in 350.
 Constans fled toward Hispania, but was captured and executed by an agent of Magnentius on the border.